tmanundercover/thehandsomestnerd-blog/README.md

-# The Handsomest Nerd Portfolio
+# MacKenzie's Mind

-Application that can serve as a resume and a knowledgebase
+Application that serves as the website and landing pages for MacKenzie's Mind

 ## Description

-This  will start as a simple digital resume but will gro into a fully featured app showcasing my skills.
-I hope to build several templates from this app by pulling from other applications.
+Client project for MacKenzie's Mind.
+Serves as central location for music, media, and other content.
+Links for purchase of music and place for performance updates.

 ## Getting Started